The following health and safety tips are from the American

 DEVELOPING GOOD HOMEWORK AND STUDY HABITS

-a household rule that the TV set stays off during homework time.
+- Establish a household rule that the TV and other electronic distractions stay off during homework time.

-available to answer questions and offer assistance, but never do a child's
+- Be available to answer questions and offer assistance, but never do a child's homework for her.